dtcenter/ufs-case-studies/docs/source/2019HaloweenStorm.rst

       2-m temperature (F) valid at 00z 1 Nov 2019

-    * Colder 2-m T in SRW_GFSv15p2 along the U.S. east coast compared with RAP_ANL.
+    * Colder 2-m T in SRW_RRFSv1apha  along the U.S. northeast coast compared with RAP_ANL.
+    * Warmer 2-m T in SRW_RRFSv1alpha at central and eastern U.S.
-    * Colder 2-m T at New England and warmer 2-m T at the Southeast in SRW_RRFS_v1alpha.
+    * Colder 2-m T at New England and warmer 2-m T at the Northwest in SRW_GFSv15p2.

     .. figure:: images/2019Halloween/GUST_SRW_v1.0_2019HalloweenStorm_RAP_trim.png
       :width: 1200